 There are fewer challenges when you work with Mother Nature.
 Letting the wind blow your bow down wind as the bow exits the slip is easy.
 Now, just let Mother Nature blow, as you back your power end (the stern) slightly upwind only one boat length.
 Once laying parallel in the wind and parallel to the length of the fairway, like a wind sock or a flag; shift into forward.
 Idle downwind to near the end of the fairway.
 Favor the one side of the fairway to give you maximum turning room.
 While still moving with plenty of forward momentum, turn hard over 180 degrees around into the wind.
 (To port or to starboard, depending on your boat’s tighter turning radius)

 Give it a short shot of throttle to force the bow around against the wind.
 Give her another short shot if necessary.
 Keep moving around until you’ve completed the 180 degree turn.
 Then, cruise all the way back up the fairway bow first against the wind.
 Go past your slip and exit the marina.

 You just out smarted Mother Nature.

-Also, In this process, you’ll confuse all your slip neighbours by initially heading the wrong direction.
+Also, in this process, you’ll confuse all your slip neighbors by initially heading the wrong direction.

 Let Mother Nature believe that she had just won by letting her blow your bow downwind.
 Then, from this location, that is more advantageous to you, with forward momentum, you turn around and attack from a position of strength with lots of momentum; as opposed to no momentum from a dead stop in Choice #1.
 You just outsmarted Mother Nature.